Accessibility: Hearing impairment

 An individual satisfies the definition of hearing disabled when hearing loss is about 30 dB for a single frequency, but this is not always perceptible as a disability.
 For example, loss of sensitivity in one ear interferes with sound localization (directional hearing), which can interfere with communication in a crowd.
 This is often recognized when certain words are confused during normal conversation.
 This can interfere with voice-only interfaces, like automated customer service telephone systems, because it is sometimes difficult to increase the volume and repeat the message.

 Mild to moderate hearing loss may be accommodated with a hearing aid that amplifies ambient sounds.
 Portable devices with speed recognition that can produce text can reduce problems associated with understanding conversation.
 This kind of hearing loss is relatively common, and this often grows worse with age.

 The modern method to deal with profound hearing disability is the Internet using email or word processing applications.
 The telecommunications device for the deaf (TDD) became available in the form of the teletype (TTY) during the 1960s.
 These devices consist of a keyboard, display and modem that connects two or more of these devices using a dedicated wire or plain old telephone service.

 Modern computer animation allows for sign language avatars to be integrated into public areas.
 This technology could potentially make train station announcements, news broadcasts, etc. accessible when a human interpreter is not available.
+Sign language can also be incorporated into film; for example, all movies shown in Brazilian movie theaters must have a Brazilian Sign Language video track available to play alongside the film via a second screen.

 Visual impairments

-A wide range of technology products are available to deal with visual impairment.
-This includes screen magnification for monitors, screen-reading technology for computers and small screen devices, mouse-over speech synthesis browsing, braille displays, braille printers, braille cameras, voice-operated phones, and tablets.
+A wide array of technology products is available to assist with visual impairment.
+These include screen magnification for monitors, screen-reading software for computers and mobile devices, mouse-over speech synthesis for browsing, braille displays, braille printers, braille cameras, and voice-activated phones and tablets.

 One emerging product that will make ordinary computer displays available for the blind is the refreshable tactile display, which is very different from a conventional braille display.
 This provides a raised surface corresponding to the bright and dim spots on a conventional display.
 An example is the Touch Sight Camera for the Blind.

-Speech Synthesis Markup Language (V1.0 Released 7 September 2004) and Speech Recognition Grammar Specification (V1.0 released 16 March 2004) are relatively recent technologies intended to standardize communication interfaces using Augmented BNF Form and XML Form.
+Speech Synthesis Markup Language and Speech Recognition Grammar Specification) are relatively recent technologies intended to standardize communication interfaces using Augmented BNF Form and XML Form.
 These technologies assist visual impairments and physical impairment by providing interactive access to web content without the need to visually observe the content.
 While these technologies provides access for visually impaired individuals, the primary benefactor has been automated systems that replace live human customer service representatives that handle telephone calls.